ihadifalah/git-demo/Readme.txt

 <<<<<<< HEAD
-hadi is the bestsd
+hadi is the bestsdasdasdasdasdsd asd
-asd

-sdasdadasdasddas
+ssdasdasd dasdadasdasddas
 asdasdas